On the saddle point of a zero-sum stopper vs. singular-controller game: A saddle point

 \begin{definition}[{\bf Solution of reflecting SDE}] Given a non-decreasing, left-continuous function $f:[0,T]\to\cO$ and an initial point $(t,x)\in[0,T)\times\cO$, we say that a pair $(X^{\nu^f},\nu^f)$ characterises a solution of a reflecting SDE at $f(\,\cdot\,)$ with initial condition $(t,x)$ if: \begin{itemize} \item[(i)] The pair $(X^{\nu^f},\nu^f)$ is $\F$-adapted; \item[(ii)] $X^{\nu^f\!;x}_{0}=f(t)\wedge x$, $s\mapsto X^{\nu^f\!;x}_s\in\cO$ is continuous and its dynamics is given by \eqref{eq:SDE}; \item[(iii)] $\nu^f_0=-(x-f(t))^+$ and $s\mapsto\nu^f_s$ is continuous and non-increasing for $s\in[0,T-t]$; \item[(iv)] The following conditions hold $\P$-a.s.:

 \end{itemize} \end{definition} The next lemma states the well-posedness of the reflecting SDE at a generic boundary $f$ (we use the abbreviation {\bf RSDE}-$f$).
 Its proof is provided in Appendix for completeness because other proofs\footnote{Burdzy et al.\ \cite{burdzy2009skorokhod} prove the Skorokhod reflection problem for Brownian motion along right/left-continuous moving boundaries.
 Here we solve the problem for a reflecting SDE.} that we are aware of would normally require continuity of the function $f$.
-We notice that our proof works under the assumption that the coefficients $\mu$ and $\sigma$ in \eqref{eq:SDE} be only locally Lipschitz, so we do not really need the additional assumptions made in Assumption \ref{ass:1a}. \begin{lemma} Given a non-decreasing, left-continuous function $f:[0,T]\to\cO$ and an initial point $(t,x)\in[0,T)\times\cO$, there is a unique pair $(X^{\nu^f},\nu^f)$ that characterises the solution of {\bf RSDE}-$f$ with initial condition $(t,x)$, up to indistinguishability.
+We notice that our proof works under the assumption that the coefficients $\mu$ and $\sigma$ in \eqref{eq:SDE} be only locally Lipschitz, so we do not really need the additional assumptions made in Assumption \ref{ass:1a}. \begin{lemma} Instead of Assumption \ref{ass:1a}, let $\mu$ and $\sigma$ be locally Lipschitz with linear growth.
+Given a non-decreasing, left-continuous function $f:[0,T]\to\cO$ and an initial point $(t,x)\in[0,T)\times\cO$, there is a unique pair $(X^{\nu^f},\nu^f)$ that characterises the solution of {\bf RSDE}-$f$ with initial condition $(t,x)$, up to indistinguishability.
 Moreover, the pair $(X^{\nu^f\!;x},\nu^f)$ can be expressed as

 for $s\in[0,T-t]$, $\P$-a.s., and it holds

 \end{lemma}

 Since the boundary $b$ of the set $\cI=\{v_x<\alpha_0\}$ is left-continuous and non-decreasing, we have a simple corollary of the lemma above. \begin{corollary} For any $(t,x)\in[0,T]\times\cO$ such that $b(t)>\inf\cO$, there exists a unique pair $(X^{\nu^*},\nu^*)$ that characterises the solution of {\bf RSDE}-$b$ in the sense of Definition \ref{def:RSP}.
 Moreover, such pair can be written as in \eqref{eq:RSDE} with $b$ instead of $f$. \end{corollary}